OpenBeacon/OpenBeacon/README.md

 ## Notes to Self
-May want to limit the size of the response since we're caching everything we see, may also want to let applicaions expire caches to prevent denial of service attacks on the deivce by broadcasting thousands of domains at once.
+May want to limit the size of the response since we're caching everything we see, may also want to let applications expire caches to prevent denial of service attacks on the device by broadcasting thousands of domains at once.
 But then this might start leaking more info than we want.

 # Extended Information Requests